evertrust/horizon-go/docs/SecurityIdentityProviderUpdateRequest.md

 `func (o *SecurityIdentityProviderUpdateRequest) UnsetTimeout()`

 UnsetTimeout ensures that no value is present for Timeout, not even an explicit nil
-### GetProviderMetadataUrl

-`func (o *SecurityIdentityProviderUpdateRequest) GetProviderMetadataUrl() string`

-GetProviderMetadataUrl returns the ProviderMetadataUrl field if non-nil, zero value otherwise.

-### GetProviderMetadataUrlOk

-`func (o *SecurityIdentityProviderUpdateRequest) GetProviderMetadataUrlOk() (*string, bool)`

-GetProviderMetadataUrlOk returns a tuple with the ProviderMetadataUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProviderMetadataUrl

-`func (o *SecurityIdentityProviderUpdateRequest) SetProviderMetadataUrl(v string)`

-SetProviderMetadataUrl sets ProviderMetadataUrl field to given value.

-### GetClientCredentials

-`func (o *SecurityIdentityProviderUpdateRequest) GetClientCredentials() string`

-GetClientCredentials returns the ClientCredentials field if non-nil, zero value otherwise.

-### GetClientCredentialsOk

-`func (o *SecurityIdentityProviderUpdateRequest) GetClientCredentialsOk() (*string, bool)`

-GetClientCredentialsOk returns a tuple with the ClientCredentials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetClientCredentials

-`func (o *SecurityIdentityProviderUpdateRequest) SetClientCredentials(v string)`

-SetClientCredentials sets ClientCredentials field to given value.

-### GetScope

-`func (o *SecurityIdentityProviderUpdateRequest) GetScope() string`

-GetScope returns the Scope field if non-nil, zero value otherwise.

-### GetScopeOk

-`func (o *SecurityIdentityProviderUpdateRequest) GetScopeOk() (*string, bool)`

-GetScopeOk returns a tuple with the Scope field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetScope

-`func (o *SecurityIdentityProviderUpdateRequest) SetScope(v string)`

-SetScope sets Scope field to given value.

 ### GetTrustSystemCAs

 `func (o *SecurityIdentityProviderUpdateRequest) GetTrustSystemCAs() bool`